kartik1d/Snowflake-Retail-Analytics/README.md

 # Snowflake-Retail-Analytics
-Using Snowflake Building an ETL Pipeline for Sales Insights Its shows below insights-
+Using Snowflake built an ETL Pipeline for Sales Insights Its shows below insights-
 Total sales revenue by month
 Sales trend analysis